Change management is hard. We've developed a range of tools to help with the people-side of implementing DevResults.

 The first step is to identify your stakeholders.
 A majority of these will be the people using the software.
 Make a list of everyone who will use DevResults at your organization and at any partner organizations.
 (The Permissions Matrix includes a tab for the user list.)
 Also include other colleagues who may be affected by the software even though they are not directly involved with it.
 For example, maybe the communications department should know about the available metrics and visualizations.

 Anxiety and resistance can stem from uncertainty.
 If your stakeholders do not know why you are changing their workflows or what they should be doing differently, then they will be more likely to cling to established habits.
-Setting expectations can dispel uncertainty and smooth the path to adopting DevResults.
+Setting expectations and enumerating the benefits of an upcoming change can dispel uncertainty and smooth the path to adopting DevResults.

 There are four key points to communicate to your stakeholders.
 These four points will vary based on a stakeholder’s role with DevResults, so tailor messages to each group by answering these questions: